How to change the battery of your watch?

-Your quartz watch does not work anymore ?
-Don't worry, we'll explain how to do this so that you can postpone your watch very quickly.
-First of all, it is important to remember that unlike automatic watches for men where the automatic watches for women, quartz watches have a battery.
-The battery of your quartz watch is an important part of your watch, it is this that will give the energy necessary for its operation.
-However, the life of a battery is not unlimited, which is why you have to change it approximately every two years or so.
+Your quartz men's watch is no longer working?
+Don't worry, we will explain you how to proceed so that you can bring back your watch very quickly.
+First of all it is important to remember that unlike automatic watches for men or automatic watches for women, quartz watches have a battery.
+The battery of your quartz watch is an important part of your watch, it is it that will give the energy necessary for its operation.
+However, the life of a battery is not unlimited, which is why you should change it every two years or so.
 If you are not a professional, we advise you to go to a watchmaker to change the battery.
 It is a child's play for a watchmaker, but it can be a real headache for a novice and requires some tools that you may not have.
 Some of you may still want to take the challenge and change the battery in your watch on your own!

-2. Battery change at home: the different steps
+Changing a battery at home: the different steps

 1 - Open the watch

-- If you have a clipped-bottom case, take a watchmaker's knife or, if you don't have one, get a cutter.
-Place one of these sharp pieces in the slot.
-By leveraging, remove the back of your watch.
+- If you have a case with a clipped back, take a watchmaker's knife or, if you don't have one, take a cutter.
+Place one of these sharp elements in the slot.
+Using leverage, remove the case back from your watch.

 2 - Change the battery

 - Silver oxide batteries are recognizable because the letter S is engraved on the battery.
 This type of battery provides a voltage of 1.55 Volt.

-Finally, there are different sizes of watch batteries: the diameter of a battery is between 5mm and 20mm and the thickness is between 1 and 6mm.
+Finally there are different sizes of watch batteries: the diameter of a battery is between 5mm and 20mm and the thickness is between 1 and 6mm.

 3 - Close the watch